Dispelling Myths About Poverty

 More people are falling into poverty, and we are imprisoning low-income community members at a faster rate than ever before.

-The sheer number of people in the criminal justice system has made the problem acute as a result of the misguided War on Drugs - the United States, which only represents 5% of the world’s population, accounts for 25% of those behind bars.
+The United States represents only 5% of the world’s population yet accounts for 25% of those behind bars.
 People experiencing poverty are at greater risk of being arrested and incarcerated for minor offenses than wealthier Americans.
-According to the Prison Policy Initiative, incarcerated people have a median annual income of $19,185 before they are put in jail, which is 41% less than people of similar ages who don’t go to jail.
-It is evident, that far too often, it is our poorest who sit in jail.
+According to the Prison Policy Initiative, incarcerated people have a median annual income of $19,185 on average — 41% less than individuals within their same age groups.
+Far too often it is the poorest members of society who sit in jail.

 Poverty is Criminalized